yujie1219/MyNote/src/front/README.md

 - [ ] Add the right-click menu to realize the function of deleting examples.

-- [ ] Fix the bug when the searching vocabulary change, the state property will not change.
+- [X] Fix the bug when the searching vocabulary change, the state property will not change.

+- [ ] Add Router.